Filpo Núñez

-Nélson Ernesto Filpo Núñez (19 August 1920 – 6 March 1999) was an Argentine football manager.
+Nélson Ernesto Filpo Núñez (19 August 1920 – 6 March 1999) was an Argentine professional footballer and later football manager.

 Early life

 He was born in 1920 in Argentina.
 He retired from playing professional football at the age of twenty-eight.

 Career

 In 1965, he was appointed manager of the Brazil national football team.
 He became the third foreign manager to manage the team.

 Personal life

 He died on 6 March 1999 in Brazil.
 He was the uncle of Argentine football manager Eduardo Coudet.